jstep21/password-generator/README.md

-# generates random password
+# generates a random password - run main.py
-input number of letters, symbols and numbers
+can change the number of letters, symbols and numbers